vikasrs4u/Bitcion-Price-Tracker/README.md

 4) Clean and beautiful UI screens.

-5) App works in both potrait and landscape mode.
+5) The app works in both portrait and landscape mode.

 6) App work across all iPhones starting from iPhone SE to iPhone X and in all orientations.